Your Consumer Credit Rights

 Provincial Privacy Laws

 Every province and territory has its own public and private sector legislation.
-Several federal and provincial sector-specific laws include provisions dealing with protection of personal information.
-The federal Bank Act, for example, contains provisions regulating the use and disclosure of personal finance information by federally regulated financial institutions.
+Several federal and provincial laws include provisions dealing with protection of personal information.
+The federal Bank Act contains provisions regulating the use and disclosure of personal finance information.
 The majority of provinces have their own legislation dealing with consumer credit reporting.

 Understanding Your Credit Rights

-You cannot be taken to jail for not paying a credit card back.
+You cannot go to jail for not paying a credit card back.
 In fact, all negative remarks on your credit cards can remain only up to six years.

-If you have concerns, talk to a credit counsellor today at 1-888-294-3130 to learn how they can handle calls from your creditor to help you breathe easier.
+If you have concerns about your consumer credit rights, talk to a credit counsellor today at 1-888-294-3130.
+Learn how they can handle calls from your creditor to help you breathe easier.